femi/hongry/README.md

 #### Instructions for use

-I recommend exporting the project to a runnable jar or running the `Main.java` file in an IDE of your choice.
+Export the project to a runnable jar or run the `Main.java` file in an IDE of your choice.